ABC News’ Amy Bingham and Tom Shine report:

 “I have a real interest in folks being able to make more informed decisions than, ‘Well, they sounded military friendly and they called me 10 to 15 times per day,” she told the Senate committee. ”There are serious questions about whether the education you get at many of these institutions justifies their high cost.”

-“They may call a service member’s home and unit 20 or 30 times a day, threaten them with the uniform code of military justice, and tell them they’ll get them busted in rank or have their security clearance revoked if they don’t pay up,” Petraeus said.
+“They may call a service member’s home and unit 20 or 30 times a day, threaten them with the uniform code of military justice, and tell them they’ll get them busted in rank or have their security clearance revoked if they don’t pay up,” Petreaus said.
 “We’ve even heard of a debt collector harassing a surviving spouse of a service member killed in action, insisting that she had to use the money from his death gratuity to pay off a debt immediately.”

 College costs aside, many military members are in debt before they even enlist.
-Petraeus said that on a recent trip to Texas, “We were told that the average Air Force recruit arrives at Lackland Air Force Base for basic training over $10,000 in debt.”
+Petreaus said that on a recent trip to Texas, “We were told that the average Air Force recruit arrives at Lackland Air Force Base for basic training over $10,000 in debt.”